 Rush offers a number of virtual care options for children:

-On-demand video visits: Video visits are a fast, easy and convenient way to get your child care for allergies, concern for COVID-1, cough, cold, flu, constipation, diaper rash, diarrhea, lice, rash, red eye and wound checks.
-These visits are available for children of all ages, from newborn to 18 years old.
-On-demand video visits are available seven days a week, 7 a.m. - 11 p.m.
+On-demand video visits: On-demand video visits are a fast, easy and convenient way to get your child care for allergies, concern for COVID-19, cough, cold, flu, constipation, diaper rash, diarrhea, lice, rash, red eye, wound checks and more.
+These visits are available for children ages 3 months and up.
+On-demand video visits are available seven days a week, from 7 a.m. - 9 p.m.
 For the best possible experience, access video visits on the My Rush app, available on the App Store and Google Play.

 Scheduled video visits: We also offer scheduled video visits – available for primary and specialty care, including behavioral health – with your child’s provider.
 During a scheduled video visit, you will have a one-on-one video chat with your provider about your child’s health issue.
 If your child needs prescriptions, your provider will send them to your pharmacy of choice.
 Learn more about scheduled video visits.

 Your pediatrician may also reach out to you about converting your child’s in-person appointment to video, if appropriate.
-Virtual visits are covered by all Illinois insurance plans.
+Virtual visits are currently covered by Illinois insurance plans.

 Yes.
 Please do not delay or postone these important appointments.
 We are still seeing babies, children and teenagers for well-child visits and immunizations at all of our locations.